 2. Speech: Take note of rate, rhythm, volume, tone, quality, and spontaneity.
 Depressed patients may have slow sparse speech, whereas hypomanic or manic patients typically have fast and pressured (difficult to interrupt) speech.
 Word-finding difficulties or substituting the wrong word is suggestive of a neurocognitive disorder.

 3. Mood and affect: The assessment of mood and affect is helpful for psychiatric diagnosis.
 Mood is the subjective emotional state as described by the patient.
 Affect is the examiner’s appreciation of the patient’s emotional state in terms of quality (eg, anxious, sad, euthymic, euphoric), range (flat, blunted, restricted, or full), and stability (stable versus labile).
-Obviously, a patient who reports his or her mood as depressed needs a careful assessment of depression, while an anxious affect suggests an anxiety disorder.
+Obviously, a patient who reports their mood as depressed needs a careful assessment of depression, while an anxious affect suggests an anxiety disorder.
 Furthermore, there may be discrepancies between the described mood and the affect.
 For instance, patients with apathy may have blunted affect and look depressed but describe their mood as normal.